 All final decisions on design will be made by our professional graphic designers, in consultation with the director of Marketing and Communications.

 Requesting help and submitting projects

-If you are seeking graphic design and fine printing services, begin by verifying the need to produce this material with your divisional vice president.
+If you are seeking graphic design and fine printing services, begin by verifying the need to produce this material in reference to the College's strategic plan, and in consultation with your divisional vice president.